 At the time of approving the financial statements, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-The directors have considered the potential impact on the activities of the company of the COVID-19 pandemic as set out in note 27 and do not believe that any impact will be significant.
+The directors have considered the potential impact on the activities of the company of the COVID-19 pandemic and do not believe that any impact will be significant.
 Thus the directors continue to adopt the going concern basis of accounting in preparing the financial statements.